tiagosalema/Personal-Notes/Computer Science/README.md

    + If the element is smaller than ours, discard all elements to its left.
    + Discard all the elements to its right otherwise.
 2. Repeat until the list is just one element.

+## Shortest path

+### Dijkstra’s Algorithm

++ Greedy algorithm because it visits the next vertex with the smallest known distance from the start vertex (we could select any, but selecting the closest one to the start we will presumably get to the end more quickly).
+This is desirable if we intend to find the shortest path from a starting point to all of the others.

+[This](https://www.youtube.com/watch?v=pVfj6mxhdMw&list=PLTd6ceoshprdS7HVI-Yus4rAHtrqNzH0j&index=20) video explains how to apply this algorithm.

+### A* Pathfinding Algorithm

++ It's an enhancement of Dijkstra’s algorithm, but potentially more efficient.
++ Better choice when we want to find the closest path between **2 particular vertices**.
++ Ideally won't visit all vertices
++ Picks the most promising node based on heuristics i.e. a previous estimation of how far that node is to the destination node
++ The better the heuristics for all nodes, the faster the path is going to be found
++ The heuristic is problem specific
++ Will always find a solution, if it exists

+[This](https://www.youtube.com/watch?v=eSOJ3ARN5FM&list=PLTd6ceoshprdS7HVI-Yus4rAHtrqNzH0j&index=22) video explains how to apply this algorithm.

 # Data Structures